By Daisy Rodriguez, student news writer, Office of University Communications

-Kristin Dowdy, James Mattingly of Stanford, Ky., Emily Popham of Louisville, Ky., Morgan Rayhill of Shepherdsville, Ky., Natalie Shadrick a senior of Paducah, Ky., Caleb Shelton of Crab Orchard, Ky. and Abigail Tollison of Glasgow, Ky. are lighting designers.
+Kristin Dowdy, James Mattingly of Stanford, Ky., Emily Popham of Brandenburg, Ky., Morgan Rayhill of Shepherdsville, Ky., Natalie Shadrick a senior of Paducah, Ky., Caleb Shelton of Crab Orchard, Ky. and Abigail Tollison of Glasgow, Ky. are lighting designers.

 Kristin Dowdy, Sinjin Fuchs of Eubank, Ky., Emma-Kait Grider of Louisville, Ky., Sarah Peterson of Columbia, Ky. and Gabriel Taylor of Fisherville, Ky. are costume designers.

-Dancers are Milan Bailey of Louisville, Ky., Caitlin Cumbee of Clifty, Ky., Sinjin Fuchs of Eubank, Ky., Emma-Kait Grider of Louisville, Ky., Elinor Keck of LaGrange, Ky., James Mattingly of Stanford, Ky., Vanessa Mejia of Springfield, Ky., M’ako Nakasuga of Kohnan, Japan, Kassie Parker of Campbellsville, Ky., Anna Peterson of Campbellsville, Ky., Sarah Peterson of Columbia, Ky., Emily Popham of Louisville, Ky., LaShawna Polite of McDonough, Ga., Katelyn Smith of Somerset, Ky., Gabriel Taylor of Fisherville, Ky., Jasmine Verrett of Elizabethtown, Ky. and Ryan Welch of Frankfort, Ky.
+Dancers are Milan Bailey of Louisville, Ky., Caitlin Cumbee of Clifty, Ky., Sinjin Fuchs of Eubank, Ky., Emma-Kait Grider of Louisville, Ky., Elinor Keck of LaGrange, Ky., James Mattingly of Stanford, Ky., Vanessa Mejia of Springfield, Ky., M’ako Nakasuga of Kohnan, Japan, Kassie Parker of Campbellsville, Ky., Anna Peterson of Campbellsville, Ky., Sarah Peterson of Columbia, Ky., Emily Popham of Brandenburg, Ky., LaShawna Polite of McDonough, Ga., Katelyn Smith of Somerset, Ky., Gabriel Taylor of Fisherville, Ky., Jasmine Verrett of Elizabethtown, Ky. and Ryan Welch of Frankfort, Ky.

 LaShawna Polite, a sophomore at CU who is majoring in psychology and social work with a minor in dance, said, “Dynamic Dances in my opinion is all about grasping emotion and expression from dance.
 Whether we impersonate love or a heartbreak, Kristin Dowdy has taken the time with me and my co-dancer to be more open about how we portray our movements.
 ‘Dynamic’ is the perfect word to describe this concert, and I am really excited for people to see the finished product!”